vuejs/v2.vuejs.org/source/guide/components.md

 ### Dynamic Props

 Similar to binding a normal attribute to an expression, we can also use `v-bind` for dynamically binding props to data on the parent.
-Whenver the data is updated in the parent, it will also flow down to the child:
+Whenever the data is updated in the parent, it will also flow down to the child:

 ``` html
 <div>